★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 Blake scoffed.
 “Alive?
 Like I’d believe that bullshit.”

 “This is the wrong bluff to call.
 Five seconds.
 Make a choice.”

 A long hiss of a breath scraped the air.
-Blake reached into his jacket, and then a hunk of metal clattered to the concrete.
+Blake reached into his jacket, and then his smartphone clattered to the concrete.
 “Satisfied?”